crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 # **putSubCustomerProperty**
 > putSubCustomerProperty($body, $customer_id, $property_record_id, $accept_language)

-Update a property on an account
+Update a property of a customer

 Update a specific customer property record on a customer account